geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Kuaizhou-1A | CentiSpace-1 S3 & S4 (?) at the
+Long March 2D | Yaogan 35 Group 05 (?) at the
-<a href="">Unknown Pad</a> in
+<a href="https://en.wikipedia.org/wiki/Xichang_Satellite_Launch_Center">Launch Complex 3 ( LC-3 ) ( LA-1 )</a> in
-Jiuquan, People's Republic of China
+Xichang Satellite Launch Center, People's Republic of China
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/cn.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220906T021300">2022-09-06 02:13:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220906T040900">2022-09-06 04:09:00 UTC</a>.
 Until
-then, this launch pad will have seen 31 out of 171 launches in this region.
+then, this launch pad will have seen 64 out of 175 launches in this region.
 The mission's status is currently Go for Launch (Go) 🟩  which means:
 *current T-0 confirmed by official or reliable sources.*